Read the style guide for Cancer Research UK's pages on health information and patient information.

 When writing we follow these guiding principles:

-- Write in plain English – grade 5 or lower in Hemingway app.
+- Write in plain English – aim for grade 5 or lower in Hemingway app (though this is not always possible if explaining medical terms).

 - Be clear and concise.